-- (d) no restrictive intervention, other than under an approval under section 38 or section 42, was carried out in relation to the person with disability after 72 hours after the restrictive intervention was first carried out in relation to the person; and - (e) there is no relevant authorisation in relation to the person with disability. - (3) For the purposes of this section, there is a relevant authorisation in relation to a person with disability if there is, in relation to the person, an authorisation by the Chief Forensic Psychiatrist, or the Chief Civil Psychiatrist, under the Mental Health Act 2013, or an authorisation under another enactment, which - authorises the carrying out of an action (a) by the Chief Forensic Psychiatrist or the Chief Civil Psychiatrist, or another person acting under the authority of the Chief Forensic Psychiatrist or the Chief Civil Psychiatrist, which action, but for paragraph (a) or (c) of definition of restrictive intervention in section 4. would be a restrictive intervention; or - (b) authorises the Chief Forensic Psychiatrist, the Chief Civil Psychiatrist, or another person, to carry out in relation to the person an action that is a restrictive intervention.

-A reference in subsection (3) to an authorisation (4) to carry out an action includes an order, direction, permission, requirement, or any other authority, to carry out the action.
+- (d) no restrictive intervention, other than under an approval under section 38 or section 42, was carried out in relation to the person with disability after 72 hours after the restrictive intervention was first carried out in relation to the person; and - (e) there is no relevant authorisation in relation to the person with disability. - (3) For the purposes of this section, there is a relevant authorisation in relation to a person with disability if there is, in relation to the person, an authorisation by the Chief Psychiatrist, under the Mental Health Act 2013, or an authorisation under another enactment, which - authorises the carrying out of an action (a) by the Chief Psychiatrist, or another person acting under the authority of the Chief Psychiatrist, which action, but for paragraph (a) (c) of the or definition of restrictive intervention in section 4. would be а restrictive intervention; or - (b) authorises the Chief Psychiatrist, or another person, to carry out in relation to the person an action that is a restrictive intervention. - (4) A reference in subsection (3) to an authorisation to carry out an action includes an order, direction, permission, requirement, or any other authority, to carry out the action.